cbn-alpin/gefiproj-api/README.md

 - When you set the name of app, it's Automatically set as sub-domaine name (`i.e. flask-api.cbna.*`).
 You change the sub-domaine name in text form and click `Connect New Domain`.
 - Don't forgot to click to `Enable HTTPS`

-Before start deployment, we have to set the environment variables :
+Before start deployment, we have to set the environment variables.
+Ask your **administrator** for more details.

 ![Linux terminal](resources/img/5.png)